Type 2 diabetes and weight loss surgery (bariatrics) are often discussed.

-The FDA has approved the use of bariatrics to treat obesity and obesity related conditions.
+The FDA has approved using bariatrics to treat obesity and obesity-related conditions.
 The risk of complications and death with bariatric surgery is incredibly low.
-In fact, weight loss surgery is similar in risk to well-accepted procedures like gallbladder surgery.
+Weight loss surgery is similar in risk to well-accepted procedures like gallbladder surgery.

 As a type 2 diabetic, your body does not make enough insulin (or doesn’t make insulin at all).
-When that happens, the glucose in your body cannot get to your cells.
+When that happens, your body’s glucose cannot reach your cells.
 This causes the sugar to stay in your blood, which can lead to a range of health problems if left unchecked.
-These ailments can go on to affect the nerves, eyes, and kidneys.
+These ailments can affect the nerves, eyes, and kidneys.

 Weight loss surgery has been shown to reduce the effects of type 2 diabetes immediately following the bariatric procedure.

 Having weight loss surgery performed as a person with type 2 diabetes might mean greater health care savings.
 A large national study of insured patients with obesity and t2d showed a reduction in diabetic patients’ annual healthcare costs within two years following their procedures.

 9- Lessens Your Need for Diabetic Medication

 A high number of weight loss surgery patients with t2d go on to experience complete independence from diabetes within the initial months after surgery.
 Those patients can toss out their medications (with their doctor’s advice).

 10- Bariatrics Can Reverse Diabetes

 Metabolic and bariatric surgery is the most effective treatment for type 2 diabetes among individuals affected by the disease of obesity.
 In almost all cases, type 2 diabetics who undergo gastric surgery experience an improvement in t2d symptoms or complete remission of the disease entirely.

 Bariatric patients who have weight loss surgery within five years of their diabetes diagnosis have the highest likelihood of complete remission.